shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 ## Preamble

 Every time I set up a new computer there is a fair amount of time spent on getting various configs into a state I am comfortable with.
 Unfortunately, I don't have a means to automatically set up hardware tokens for authing into some machines so I often have to spend a day just looking up all the various commands and parameters.
-This post aims to make that proccess easier for me in the future, but also hopefully save you some time on your next gpg key setup.
+This post aims to make that process easier for me in the future, but also hopefully save you some time on your next gpg key setup.

 I also am using the **Yubikey 5** because [it supports the GPG 3.4 Smart Card spec](https://support.yubico.com/support/solutions/articles/15000027139-yubikey-5-2-3-enhancements-to-openpgp-3-4-support).
-Allowing us to write eliptic curve keypairs to the device.
+Allowing us to write elliptic curve keypairs to the device.
 If you have a yubikey 4 or lower you will have to use RSA as your algorithm for all keys in this process.

 I don't claim to be a cryptography expert, and what I am posting here is to the best of my knowledge the most generic use case friendly way to set up a hardware token.
 If you have improvements feel free to send me a pgp message with the details.